 Sleep Helping Supplements

-• Glycine – 2 grams prior to sleep
+- Glycine – 2 grams prior to sleep

-• Ashwagandha – 300 mg prior to sleep
+- Ashwagandha – 300 mg prior to sleep

-• Magnesium L-Threonate – 100mg prior to sleep (See magnesium section)
+- Magnesium L-Threonate – 100mg prior to sleep (See magnesium section)

 Glycine

-Glycine is thought to help calm the central nervous system and also early research shows possible benefits to overall cognitive function.
-In this study 3 grams of Glycine prior to bed were shown to help people fall asleep more quickly and reduced the time for slow-wave or deep sleep to start.
+Details: Glycine is the smallest amino acid, essential for building proteins in your body and acting as an inhibitory neurotransmitter in the brainstem and spinal cord.
+It is thought to help calm the central nervous system, and early research shows possible benefits to overall cognitive function.
+In a notablestudy, 3 grams of glycine taken before bed helped people fall asleep more quickly and reduced the time it took to enter slow-wave or deep sleep.

 Ashwagandha